Eenhana

 Eenhana is situated in a subtropical forest.
 It is connected to the road network and has a well-developed infrastructure.
 Due to the proximity of Angola, many businesses are situated here.
 The town hosts an annual trade fair.

-The name Eenhana comes from the word calves in Oshikwanyama and is a reference to the calves that used to water at the small water pan where Eenhana is now located.

 History

 Eenhana was founded around New Year's Day 1930 by the Reverend Paulus Hamutenya.
 He was one of the first seven Ovambos to be ordained pastors in Oniipa, Ovamboland, in 1925 by the director of the Finnish Missionary Society, Matti Tarkkanen.
+The name Eenhana comes from the word calves in Oshikwanyama and is a reference to the calves that used to water at the small water pan where Eenhana is now located.

 Hamutenya had earlier lived in Edundja, where he had built a church.
 However, the area became crowded, and he decided to found a new settlement for the Oukwanyama people in the woods, 60 km to the east of Engela.
-Oukwanyamas from Angola had already begun to move in that area.
+Ovakwanyamas from Angola had already begun to move in that area.
 The South West African government made Hamutenya the local head of the tribesmen of Eastern Oukwanyama.
 In 1932, Hamutenya built a church in Eenhana.
 He died the same year after a short illness.

 The Eenhana mission station was founded by the nurse Linda Helenius in 1936.
 Eenhana thus became the centre of medical care in Eastern Oukwanyama for several decades.
 Teacher Suoma Hirvonen soon joined Helenius on this new mission station.

 Before Namibian independence it was a military centre of the South African Defence Force without public infrastructure.
 It was proclaimed a settlement in 1992, and a town in 1999.

-Climate

-Trade
+Economy and infrastructure

 The town attempts to attract businesses to the town through business exhibitions, small and medium enterprises and tourism activities.
 Eenhana hosts two annual trade fairs, The Council-run Eenhana Trade and Business Expo since 2008, and the Eenhana Annual Youth Festival, inaugurated in 2019.
 The Town Council is investing into marketing activities directed at investors and is assisting business development by developing open markets and providing business skills.

+Geography

 Education

 Eenhana is the home to six schools, three primary, one special school and two secondary: